|

 Length: 15 minutes ·

-Movements: Suite in four movements ·
+Movements: Suite in four

-a companion piece for Bach’s Cello Suites.
-The composer was particularly
+cellist Benedict Klöckner as a companion piece for Bach’s Cello Suites.
+The

-inspired by Mr. Klöckner’s performance of the Gigue in Bach’s Cello Suite #6,
+composer was particularly inspired by Mr. Klöckner’s performance of the Gigue

-and even incorporates some quotes from that piece in his composition.
-In his
+in Bach’s Cello Suite #6, and even incorporates some quotes from that piece

-attempt to include other elements that referenced Mr. Klöckner’s homeland in
+in his composition.
+In his attempt to include other elements that referenced

-medieval castles of the region, as well as the legends associated with them. o 2.
+legends associated with them. o 2.
 The Night Flower.
-Inspired by the poems of Baron Joseph von
+Inspired by the

-the ephemeral beauty and significance of the night flower. o 3.
+night flower. o 3.
 Lorelei’s Redemption.
-This movement uses the Gregorian Chant Dies Irae
+This movement uses

-banks of the Rhine. o 4.
+geologic features of the banks of the Rhine. o 4.
 A Hero’s Welcome.
-This movement synthesizes the various musical and
+This movement

-other things, the melodies associated with the Bach Gigue from the Cello
+associated with the Bach Gigue from the Cello Suite #6. |

 ||||